Cadiz, Spain

 "1.
 The Sotogrande International School is a renowned institution located near Cadiz.
 It offers the International Baccalaureate (IB) program for students aged 3 to 18.
 The school is known for its holistic approach to education, focusing not only on academic excellence but also on personal growth and development.
 More information can be found on their website: [Sotogrande International School](http://www.sis.ac/).
 2. The Aloha College Marbella is another excellent international school near Cadiz.
 It offers the British curriculum for students aged 3 to 18, and it also provides the IB Diploma Program for students aged 16 to 18.
 The school is known for its multicultural environment and high academic standards.
 More information can be found on their website: [Aloha College Marbella](https://www.aloha-college.com/).
 3. The British School of Cadiz is a bilingual school that offers the British curriculum for students aged 3 to 18.
 The school is known for its small class sizes, personalized attention, and commitment to developing students' critical thinking skills.
 More information can be found on their website: [British School of Cadiz](https://www.bs-cadiz.com/).
 4. The Colegio Atenea is a bilingual school in Cadiz that offers the Spanish curriculum with English as a second language for students aged 3 to 18.
 The school is known for its innovative teaching methods and commitment to developing students' creativity and critical thinking skills.
 More information can be found on their website: [Colegio Atenea](http://www.colegioatenea.es/).
 5. The El Centro Ingles is a bilingual school in El Puerto de Santa Maria, near Cadiz.
 It offers the British curriculum for students aged 3 to 18.
 The school is known for its commitment to academic excellence, personal development, and community service.
 More information can be found on their website: [El Centro Ingles](https://www.elcentroingles.es/)," commented one expat when asked about in Cadiz.

 "The social scene in Cadiz is vibrant and lively, characterized by a strong sense of community and a love for celebration.
 The city is known for its friendly and welcoming locals who enjoy socializing in the many bars, restaurants, and cafes scattered throughout the city.
 The nightlife in Cadiz is energetic, with a variety of clubs and bars offering music and dance until the early hours of the morning.
 The city is also famous for its festivals, the most notable being the Cadiz Carnival, which is one of the biggest and most popular in Spain.
 This event transforms the city into a massive party, with locals and tourists alike participating in the festivities.
 In addition to its nightlife and festivals, Cadiz also has a thriving cultural scene.
 The city is home to numerous museums, art galleries, and theaters, offering a wide range of cultural experiences.
 The locals have a deep appreciation for their city's rich history and culture, which is reflected in their daily life.
 Outdoor socializing is also popular in Cadiz, thanks to its beautiful beaches and parks.
 Locals often gather for picnics, beach games, or simply to enjoy the sun and sea.
-Overall, the social scene in Cadiz is warm, friendly, and full of life, offering something for everyone," mentioned an expat living in Cadiz.
+Overall, the social scene in Cadiz is warm, friendly, and full of life, offering something for everyone," commented one expat living in Cadiz, Spain.

 What advice to expats in Cadiz have about housing?

 "Expats in Cadiz, advise that it's essential to research the different neighborhoods in the city before deciding where to live.
 They suggest that the old town is a charming area with narrow streets and traditional architecture, but it can be noisy, especially during the carnival season.
 They also recommend considering the modern part of the city, which offers more spacious apartments and is closer to the beach.
 Expats suggest using local real estate agents or websites to find housing, as they often have the best selection of available properties.
 They also advise negotiating the rental price, as it's common practice in Spain.
 It's also important to understand the terms of the lease agreement, including the length of the lease and the notice period.
 Expats also suggest checking the condition of the apartment before moving in, including the plumbing, electricity, and appliances, to avoid any issues later on.
 They also recommend asking about the heating system, as winters in Cadiz can be chilly and not all apartments have central heating.
-Finally, expats in Cadiz advise getting a NIE (Foreigner Identification Number) as soon as possible, as it's required for many things in Spain, including renting an apartment," wrote one expat living in Cadiz.
+Finally, expats in Cadiz advise getting a NIE (Foreigner Identification Number) as soon as possible, as it's required for many things in Spain, including renting an apartment," said one expat living in Cadiz.

 About the Author